rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-24-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 \end{equation}
 </p>

-The mutual intensity is a measure of the spatial coherence of the light at the two object points, where $\tau$ is a time delay associated with the propagation.
+The mutual coherence is a measure of the spatial coherence of the light at the two object points, where $\tau$ is a time delay associated with the propagation.
 When we are observing spatially incoherent sources we should expect the mutual coherence function to be relatively small between the two observation points that are near the source, because the sources will interfere destructively as well as constructively. <br />

 Far away from the sources, as happens when we measure the mutual coherence from a distant star, the mutual coherence function is relatively large because the sum of the observed fields is almost the same at any two points.
 Perfectly spatially incoherent light refers to the situation where the complex field phasors from the radiating point sources are stochastically independent, where there is no correlation between the field phasors at different points or times, leading to a mutual coherence near zero. <br />

-Furthermore, the mutual intensity it's also interesting, because beyond measuring the spatial coherence can also be used to compute the intensity along a propagation plane[[2]](#references).
+Furthermore, the mutual coherence it's also interesting, because beyond measuring the spatial coherence can also be used to compute the intensity along a propagation plane[[2]](#references).

 We also define the normalized coherence, that we'll use in the next section as: